-Join Paul F. Aubin for an in-depth discussion in this video Finishing a custom stair, part of Advanced Modeling in Revit Architecture.
+Join Paul F. Aubin for an in-depth discussion in this video Finishing a custom stair, part of Revit Architecture: Advanced Modeling.

 In this movie, we will complete the grand stair in the lobby of our museum.…In order to do that, we need to build the new run of the stair, starting at the…landing of the existing one.…So I am going to file here called Stair Landing, and it's already got the first…portion of the stair in it.
 And what I will do is go to our Second Level, zoom…in a little bit, and we want to start building right on that landing.…Now I have a section cutting through there.
 And the easiest way to do that is…going to be to open up this section, zoom in over here where the stair landing…is, and I am going to put a level right there at the top of that landing.…